getporter/porter/docs/content/cli/installations_list.md

 ```
       --all-namespaces     Include all namespaces in the results.
+      --all-states         Include all installation states in the result.
   -h, --help               help for list
   -l, --label strings      Filter the installations by a label formatted as: KEY=VALUE.
 May be specified multiple times.
       --limit int          Limit the number of installations by a certain amount.
 Defaults to 0.